MadExploits/Gecko/README.md

 * Bypass 500

 # Fitur This Webshell
-* localroot suggester
+* Localroot suggester
-* Virus Scanner
+* Backdoor Remover

 Upload this `gecko.php` To Your Target!